ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 - Writing 0x0000**0d70** to DAC_DHR12R1 or...
 - Writing 0x000000**d7** to DAC_DHR8R1

 will deposit the 12-bit value `0xd70` into the 12-bit hardware register waiting to be converted by the DAC.
+They're all equivalent cases.
+In normal operation, you just want to use the one that works best with your calculations.

 ### 7.3 Initialize a Wavetable